homie-homecontrol/node-red-contrib-node-homie-red/README.md

 `fromSmarthome` (object):
 * node-homie-red uses the `node-homie` and `hc-node-homie-smarthome` libraries under the hood.
 The later one defines a set of standard node types for smarthome usage in the homie-homecontrol smarthome system.
 This option offers easy specification of these default nodes in your devices.
 For more details see the section [Smarthome Spec](#reference-smarthome-spec).

+`propertyOpts` (object, default `{ "readValueFromMqtt": true, "readTimeout": 3000 }`):

+* node-homie offers to read the current value of a property from mqtt when creating the device.
+Basically using mqtt as persistent storage itself.
+This is useful to retain the last value of the property in case of a Node-RED restart for example.
+    >TODO: maybe provide a value field in the spec to always initialize with a static value.

+* `readValueFromMqtt`: Default is to read the last value in on device initialization - if you set this to false make sure to take of setting the inital value for the property after a Node-RED restart.
+* `readTimeout`: max time in milliseconds to wait for a message to be received from mqtt for the property topic.
+Please note for new empty properties this leads to a delay of `readTimeout` milliseconds before the device finishes intializing (transitions to state ready).
+* data format:
+    ```json
+    {
+        "readValueFromMqtt": true,
+        "readTimeout": 3000
+    }
+    ```

 __Property level extra configuration__

 `passThrough` (boolean, default `false`):